Skip to content

 • On leaving the University, researchers must ensure that the University retains access to (a copy of) their data.

-University of Hull researchers should also familiarise themselves with the University's policies on Data Protection, File Storage and Information Governance, which can be found in the University's Sharepoint Policies Directory.
+University of Hull researchers should also familiarise themselves with the University's policies on Data Protection, Information Handling and IT Usage, which can be found in the University's Policies Directory.

-Completion of the University's Data Protection and Information Security online module (accessed via the E-Learning Portal) is mandatory for all University of Hull staff.
+Completion of the University's Cyber Security and Data Protection online modules (accessed through Workday) is mandatory for all University of Hull staff.

 Further reading about principles and good practice when managing sensitive data.